radian-software/riju/doc/build.md

 plan and then ask you to confirm before proceeding.

-By default Depgraph will generate artifacts locally only, although it will download remote artifacts if appropriate versions exist in the registry.
-Pass `--publish` to also cache generated artifacts in the remote registries.
+By default Depgraph will generate artifacts locally only, although it can be instructed to also interact with a remote registry if you've set up the infrastructure appropriately.
+Pass `--registry` to enable this mode, in which case Depgraph will download remote artifacts when appropriate versions exist in the registry.
+Pass `--publish` along with `--registry` to also cache generated artifacts in the remote registries.
 Of course `--publish` is required to build `deploy:live`.

 For dealing with `image:ubuntu` specifically, you probably just want to fetch Riju's version (available in a public ECR repository) using